top of page

 ACUPUNCTURE

 You already know where I am going with this, right?
 No, of course not!
 It treats so much more.
-In fact, most of what I treat in the clinic is mental-emotional, auto-immune, migraines, gastro-intestinal, and yes pain.
-Most often though, patients come in with pain, we get rid of it, we then move on to the root of the issue.
+Most of what we treat in the clinic is mental-emotional, auto-immune, migraines, gastrointestinal, infertility, and yes pain.
+Most often though, patients come in with pain, we get rid of it, and we then move on to the root of the issue.
 Pain is a great motivator to seek help.

 So what's going on during treatment?
 What does it feel like?